 Press TEMP.
-LOCK appears on display
+LOCK will appear on the display

 Press and hold TEMP while pressing LIGHT twice.
 UNLK will appear on screen and then will exit the menu.

 INVERT

 Pressing this key will toggle the display so that it is readily visible from inside the spa when you are using it.